santanuroul123/argocd-in-one-shot/08_argo_events/README.md

     ![curl-success](output_images/image-2.png)

-You can see that workflow is got triggered and completed in your Argo-workflow in `argo-events` namespace.
+You can see that workflow got triggered and completed in your Argo-workflow in `argo-events` namespace.

 ![workflow](output_images/image-1.png)